I am convinced that bone broth alone healed me from the myriad of Lupus-like symptoms I experienced when I turned 50, almost 18 years ago.

 - Restore glowing skin, shiny hair, and strong nails

-There are so many age-defying, fabulous reasons to make bone broth.
-Here are my top 8:
+8 age-defying, fabulous reasons to make bone broth:

 1. Super Mineral Boost

 Many people in the U.S. are deficient in one or more minerals due to dietary deficiencies or poor absorption (also known as leaky gut).
-Our soil is so depleted in minerals that getting these trace minerals through bones is extremely important.
-As the bones cook in water, minerals and other nutrients leach from the bones into the water.
-Homemade broth is rich in calcium, magnesium, phosphorus and other trace minerals.
+Our soils is so depleted in minerals that getting these trace minerals through bones is extremely important.
+As the bones cook in the water, minerals and other hard-to-get nutrients leach from the bones into the water.
+Homemade broth is rich in calcium, magnesium, phosphorous and other trace minerals.

 Trace minerals from the bones that are easy to assimilate into our bodies (not like the problem with whole grains and nutrient-stealing phytic acid – see soaking beans and grains).